Ceanothus triquetrus Wall.

-Rhamnus triquetra is a Evergreen Shrub up to 7.00 metres tall.
+Rhamnus triquetra is an evergreen shrub or a small tree that can grow up to 7 metres tall.

 E. Asia - Himalayas.